rocky-linux/documentation/docs/guides/contribute/rockydocs_formatting.md

 | custom <sub>2</sub> | uses a customer title within another type       |
 ```

-Note that it isn't necessary to have each column broken down by size (as we've done in the first part of the table), but it is certainly more readable in the source documentation page, than stringing the  items together, simply by breaking the columns with the pipe character "|" wherever the natural break would be, as in the last two items of the table.
+Note that it isn't necessary to have each column broken down by size (as we've done in the first part of the table), but it is certainly more readable in the markdown source file.
+It can get confusing when you string the items together, simply by breaking the columns with the pipe character "|" wherever the natural break would be, as you can see in the last two items of the table.

 ## Block Quotes